• Skip to main content

 • Rub the vegan butter and flour between your fingertips until you have a mixture that resembles breadcrumbs.

-• Add the plant milk a few tbsp at a time until the pastry comes together into a ball of dough.
+• Add the plant milk a few tablespoon at a time until the pastry comes together into a ball of dough.

 • Wrap the pastry in cling film and leave to rest in the fridge for 30 minutes.